dotnet/docs-maui/docs/user-interface/images/images.md

 ::: moniker range=">=net-maui-8.0"

-Image filenames must also be unique, otherwise the following build error will occur: One or more duplicate file names were detected.
-All image output filenames must be unique.
+Image filenames must also be unique, otherwise a build error will occur.
 For more information, see [Duplicate image filename errors](~/troubleshooting.md).

 ::: moniker-end